Schools Printed Music Licence (SPML)

 Entire works can be copied unless it is an:

-• Publications specifically listed on the exclusion list
+• Publications specifically listed on the exclusion list which you can find here.

 • Copies may be used for school purposes only.